Cash, Cash Equivalents, Short-Term And Long-Term Investments

 |Cash, Cash Equivalents, Short-Term and Long-Term Investments||

 The Company may sell certain of its investments prior to their stated maturities for strategic reasons including, but not limited to, anticipation of credit deterioration and duration management.
 The maturities of the Company’s long-term investments are less than two years.
-The Company considers the declines in market value of its marketable securities investment portfolio to be temporary in nature.
-The Company typically invests in highly-rated securities, and its investment policy generally limits the amount of credit exposure to any one issuer.
-The policy generally requires investments to be investment grade, with the primary objective of minimizing the potential risk of principal loss.
+The Company considers declines in market value of marketable securities investment portfolio to be temporary in nature.
+The Company minimizes the potential risk of principal loss by investing in highly-rated securities and limiting the amount of credit exposure to any one issuer.
 Fair values were determined for each individual security in the investment portfolio.